How Hardware Advancements Shape the Future of PC Games

 For Cloud players, input latency is critical; edge nodes and streaming pipelines are closing the gap for competitive scenes.
 Accessibility settings—remappable inputs, scalable UI, and audio cues—help broaden participation.

-Risks remain: anti-cheat arms races, anti-cheat arms races, and anti-cheat arms races can stall momentum if neglected.
+Risks remain: device fragmentation, device fragmentation, and loot-box regulation can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, engine developers from North America will prototype the next breakout worlds.
+As tools become simpler, players from Southeast Asia will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.